 - 3. Thoroughly rinse your vehicle with plenty of clean water and dry with a soft, clean cloth. - 4.
 After the vehicle dries, lubricate any moving parts. - Make sure that no lubricant spills onto the brakes or tires.
 Brake discs, pads, drum or shoes contaminated with oil will suffer greatly reduced braking effectiveness and can lead to a crash. - 5.
 Lubricate the drive chain immediately after washing and drying the vehicle. - 6.
 Apply a coat of wax to prevent corrosion. - Avoid products that contain harsh detergents or chemical solvents.
 These can damage the metal, paint, and plastic on your vehicle.

-Keep the wax clear of the tires and brakes - If your vehicle has any matte painted parts, do not apply a coat of wax to the matte painted surface.
+Keep the wax clear of the tires and - Keep the wax clear of the tires and brakes. - If your vehicle has any matte painted parts, do not apply a coat of wax to the matte painted surface.